-The OA’s Benevolence Department continues to focus on providing financial support and advice to former Officers and their dependants throughout the UK and overseas.
-The work carried out by our Benevolence team is of enormous value to the OA community and it is during our proudest moments that we look to the power of social media and its undeniable influence, to spread the word about what we do and why it’s so important to all at the OA.
+The OA’s Grants and Welfare Department continues to focus on providing financial support and advice to former Officers and their dependants throughout the UK and overseas.
+The work carried out by our Grants and Welfare team is of enormous value to the OA community and it is during our proudest moments that we look to the power of social media and its undeniable influence, to spread the word about what we do and why it’s so important to all at the OA.

 Continuing to inform and inspire our social media following, below are just a few examples of the OA’s most popular case studies to date…